jkpe/doks-lb-scale/README.md

 Quick examples:
 - current 10, pct 20% → window [8,12]; desired 12 = no change; 13 = scale up; 7 = scale down
 - current 5, pct 10% → window [4,5]; desired 4 = no change; 6 = scale up; 3 = scale down
-- current 1, pct 20% → window [0,1]; desired 1 = no change; ≥2 = scale up (min-nodes still applies)
+- current 1, pct 20% → window [0,1]; desired 1 = no change; ≥2 = scale up (min-nodes still applies)`

-Notes: integer truncation is used; min/max nodes are enforced.
+## Contact

+If you wish to learn more about DigitalOcean's services, you are welcome to reach out to the sales team at sales@digitalocean.com.
+A global team of talented engineers will be happy to provide assistance.

+## License

+This GitHub Action and associated scripts and documentation in this project are released under the MIT License.